MDSplus/Documentation/docs/reference/tdi-reference.md

 |Opcode|97|

 Creates a complex number.
-* First argument is the real component.
+* First argument is the real part.
-* Second argument is the imaginary component.
+* Second argument is the imaginary part.
 If function is called with only one argument, it is assumed that the second number will be zero.
-* (Optional) third component is the Kind.
+* (Optional) third argument is the Kind.
 TODO: Come back to this.
 If KIND is absent, it is ignored; otherwise, CMPLX(X,Y,KIND) has real part REAL(X,KIND) and imaginary part REAL(Y,KIND).
 * Immediate at compilation.
 * WARNING: truncation does not cause an error.